 Today's business environment requires companies to constantly undergo changes if they want to remain competitive.
 Factors such as globalization of markets and rapidly evolving technology force businesses to respond in order to survive.

-In order to adapt to new business trends, technologies and processes, employers need to change their approach of implementing change within their organizations.
+In order to adapt to new business trends, technologies, and processes, employers need to change their approach to implementing change within their organizations.

 What is Organizational Change Management?